-When equipped with the right information, HR and employee relations professionals can be instrumental in identifying and eliminating all types of workforce harassment before the repercussions escalate.
-Whether the harassment is based on sex, gender, race, ability level or something else, early identification of inappropriate behavior is the best way to protect employees and create a safe and happy environment for the entire team.
+When equipped with the right information, HR and employee relations professionals can be instrumental in identifying and eliminating all types of harassment in the workplace before the repercussions escalate.
+Whether the harassment is based on sex, gender, race, ability level, or something else, early identification of inappropriate behavior is the best way to protect employees and create a safe and happy environment for the entire team.

 Here are the 5 most common types of workplace harassment to be on the lookout for.

 From unwelcome and offensive comments to unwanted physical advances and requests for sexual favors, the #1 most common form of workplace harassment is familiar to us all.
 Still, despite the visibility and empowerment of the #MeToo movement, many employees are unwilling to report sexual harassment in the workplace.

 Why the hesitation?
 As we’ve learned from the recent news in Hollywood, politics, and sports, women (and men) who come forward with claims of sexual harassment and/or gender discrimination often have their stories diminished and their reputations attacked.
 In our recent employee experience survey from October 2019, we found that 46% of employees worry about retaliation when it comes to deciding whether or not to report issues at work.